ADVANTICS/documentation/power-modules/common/can_user_manual.md

 Payload:: Each CAN packet carries a payload which varies from 0 to 8 bytes (0 to 64 bits).
 The payload length is always fixed for each message type.

-Pyload length:: The payload is always measured in Bytes.
+Payload length:: The payload is always measured in Bytes.
 The length is specified in octets, and range 0 to 8.
 Each Byte inside the payload is referred starting at 0 (0 to 7).

 ### Message description